 HOWARD S. SLOBODIN, Secretary, Board of Directors and General Counsel.
 Slobodin earned a bachelor's degree, graduating cum laude and Phi Beta Kappa, from the University of Oregon and a law degree, with honors, from the University of Texas School of Law.
 He joined the Trinity River Authority in 2008.
 Prior to joining TRA, Slobodin practiced environmental and water law in both the public and private sectors.
-He began his practice as an assistant attorney general with the natural resources division of the Texas Attorney General's Office and subsequently represented investor-owned utilities, public utilities and districts, and private landowners in matters related to water and wastewater.
+He began his practice as an Assistant Attorney General with the natural resources division of the Texas Attorney General's Office and subsequently represented investor-owned utilities, public utilities and districts, and private landowners in matters related to water and wastewater.

 TAYLOR L. HUYNH, Manager, Administrative Services.
-Administrative Services Manager.
-Huynh received a B.S. degree in management of information systems from the University of Texas at Arlington.
+Huynh received a B.S. degree in Management of Information Systems from the University of Texas at Arlington.
 Prior to joining the Trinity River Authority, Huynh served as case liaison serving the Texas Rehabilitation Commission and as HR Strategic Partner of an employment agency serving major technology and manufacturing employers in Tarrant and Dallas counties.
 She began working for TRA in January 19, 2000 as Personnel Services Manager and advanced to Human Resources Manager in 2013 serving as HR business partner and project manager for several enterprise software and systems implementations.
 She was promoted to her current position in December 2018.
-She has held leadership positions as executive committee member of the United Way of Tarrant County Impact Council for funding and grants, Parent Teacher Association and Uplift Education volunteer.
-She is an active supporter of United Way and local partner agencies and serves as campaign manager for TRA's annual fundraising events.
-She is an active member of the International Association of HR Information Management.
+She has held leadership positions as Executive Committee member of the United Way of Tarrant County Impact Council for funding and grants, Parent Teacher Association and Uplift Education volunteer.
+She is an active supporter of United Way and local partner agencies and serves as Campaign Manager for TRA's annual fundraising events.
+She is an active member of the Society of Human Resource Management, the Fort Worth Human Resources Management Association and member of the International Association of HR Information Management.
 Huynh is a certified Senior Professional in Human Resources.

 DOUGLAS L. SHORT, Chief Information Officer.
-Doug was hired as the TRA's first Chief Information Officer in 2014 and leads all aspects of information technology and information security for the Authority.
-Prior to the Authority, Doug served in the United States Air Force, enlisting as a Law Enforcement Specialist in 1986 and subsequently was commissioned as a cyberspace operations officer.
+Short was hired as the TRA's first Chief Information Officer in 2014 and leads all aspects of information technology and information security for the Authority.
+Prior to the Authority, Short served in the United States Air Force, enlisting as a Law Enforcement Specialist in 1986 and subsequently was commissioned as a cyberspace operations officer.
 His career highlights include deployed command, command of two squadrons, and standup of the Air Force Cyber Schoolhouse.
 He retired in 2014 at the rank of Lieutenant Colonel.
 Among his educational accomplishments, he has completed a Bachelor of Science in Computer Science, a Master of Arts in Computer Resource and Information Management, the Air Command and Staff College, Joint and Combined Warfighting School, and Air War College.
 Additionally, he is a Certified Information Security Manager and Certified Government Chief Information Officer.
-Doug has spoken at several national and local conferences on cybersecurity and sits on the Regional Advisory Board for NPower, a nonprofit assisting veterans transitioning into the civilian information technology field.
+Short has spoken at several national and local conferences on cybersecurity and sits on the Regional Advisory Board for NPower, a nonprofit assisting veterans transitioning into the civilian information technology field.